Satisfactory/Unsatisfactory Grading Option FAQ

 Visit the Satisfactory/Unsatisfactory Grading web page for more information about this option

 If I opt to take an S/U grade, does it impact financial aid?

 Unsatisfactory, or ‘U’ grades can affect financial aid eligibility.
 To be eligible for aid, undergraduate students must meet three Satisfactory Academic Progress (SAP) standards:

 - complete 67% of the credits they attempt

 - graduate before attempting 150% of the credits required to obtain a degree in their program.

-The Office of Financial Aid will evaluate your standing with Satisfactory Academic Progress (SAP) during the week of January 4 for the fall 2020 term, and S/U grades will be included in that evaluation.
-If you experience a grade change after the week of January 4, that change will not be captured in your SAP evaluation because it’s calculated at a specific point in time.
+The Office of Financial Aid will evaluate your standing with Satisfactory Academic Progress (SAP) during the week of May 24th for the spring 2021 term, and S/U grades will be included in that evaluation.
+If you experience a grade change after the week of May 24th, that change will not be captured in your SAP evaluation because it’s calculated at a specific point in time.